Elizebeth Smith Friedman: Early life and education

-Friedman was born in Huntington, Indiana, to John Marion Smith, a Quaker dairyman, banker, and politician, and Sophia Smith (née Strock).
+Friedman was born in Huntington, Indiana, to John Marion Smith, a Quaker dairyman, banker, and politician, and Sophia Smith.
 Friedman was the youngest of nine surviving children (a tenth died in infancy) and was raised on a farm.

 From 1911 to 1913, Friedman attended Wooster College in Ohio, but left when her mother became ill.
 In 1913, Friedman transferred to Hillsdale College in Michigan, as it was closer to home.
 In 1915, she graduated with a major in English literature.
 She was a member of Pi Beta Phi.
 Having exhibited her interest in languages, she had also studied Latin, Greek, and German, and minored "in a great many other things."
 Only she and one other sibling attended college.
 In 1938, Hillsdale awarded her an honorary doctor of laws degree.

 In the fall of 1915, Friedman became the substitute principal of a public high school in Wabash, Indiana.
 The position was short-lived, however, and in the spring of 1916, she quit and moved back in with her parents.